Bl4Cc4t/GoodTwitter2/readme.md

 Please keep in mind that a few things break from time to time so creating pull requests and/or issues is appreciated.

+Also, this is by no means a full recreation of the old design, it is more like a hybrid between the two.

 ### Installation
 To use this script, you need a userscript manager.